This is Part One of a three-part article series designed to help you understand the website planning process.

 So … you have decided that you want a web presence.

 Let’s start, then, by understanding the website planning process.

-Step 1 – Defining Your Website Goals
+Step 1 – Define Your Site Goals

-Ask yourself these questions:
+Ask yourself the following:

-For example, your goal could be to:
+For example, your main goal could be to:

 - Or something else …